MeteoSwiss-APN/plot_profile/README.rst

 Remark
 --------
 **Error messages have (so far) not been implemented.
 Thus, follow the description of these options meticulously.**

+asdf

-* to use personal settings, don't forget to use the ``--personal_settings`` flag. otherwise the individually defined axis limits won't be applied.
+- to use personal settings, don't forget to use the ``--personal_settings`` flag. otherwise the individually defined axis limits won't be applied.
-* aasdf

 ToDos
 -------
-* add 2nd entry point
+* add 2nd entry point for model
-* implement error messages
+* implement error messages for wrong inputs
-* test the newly defined shortcut to stage changes

 Credits
 -------